 Systems Theoretic Accident Model and Process (STAMP)

-The cornerstone of the STAMP methodology is the identification of the stakeholders at all levels within the system, and the constraints that they impose on other stakeholders.
+The cornerstone of the STAMP methodology is the identification of the stakeholders at all levels within the system, and the constraints that they impose on other stakeholders (Leveson, 2004).
 The control structure represents the highest level of abstraction within the system of systems (Harvey & Stanton, 2014).
 By organising the layers of constraints that link these stakeholders, it is possible to develop a hierarchical control structure that maps the systems under investigation (Stanton et al., 2013).
 The initial step of the STAMP analysis therefore involves the construction of a high-level hierarchical control structure.
 The control structure maps the system of systems under investigation and identifies all the stakeholders that contribute to the system.

 These stakeholders are linked by control actions, typically represented by labelled arrows.
 Control actions constitute the main source of feedback and interaction between the different stakeholders.
 Some control actions are continuously performed during the scenario under investigation whilst others denote intermittent actions, for example an action performed after an event has occurred.